 • You can freeze it—wrap slices tightly and reheat in oven

-🔢 Exact Macros (Per Serving)
+🔢 Macros (Per Serving)

 • Calories: 230